morning clouds smooth out the blued eyed sky

 a color not known until that day -

 I was beckoned as if I knew her

-And my soul was drawn to my promise land.
+and my soul was drawn to this promised land.

 She is my home, ancient and new,

 from her craggy stone breast